stefanbraun-private/visitoolkit_connector/README.md

 Reduce manual error-prone processes...
 Add missing features...

+Disclaimer:
+'visitoolkit' is an open source homegrown hobby project
+without any warranty and liability.
-Disclaimer: Use 'visitoolkit' at your own risk!
+=>Use 'visitoolkit' at your own risk!